GabrielEGC/gabrielegc.github.io/content/authors/admin/_index.md

 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
   - title: Research and Teching Assistanship
-    date: '2021-2022'
+    date: '2021-01-1'
     awarder: Virginia Tech
     icon: virginia-tech
     summary: |
       Funded the MSc. graduate studies by a series of assistanships to support me while in Virginia Tech.
-Labor consisted in teaching assistanship (evaluations of "Senior Design Project") and research assistanship
+Labor consisted in teaching assistanship (evaluations of "Senior Design Project") and research assistanship.
+Award period: 2021–2022.
   - title: “Julio Urbina” Outstanding Member Award in Research and Projects IEEE UNI 2017
     date: '2017-12-31'
     awarder: National University of Engineering